tejuscs/ADBD-Labs/workshop/db-security-administrators/intro.md

 Lab 18: Configure SCAN Listener port and Bring your own certificates

 ## A Private Database Cloud in the Oracle Public Cloud and on premises
-With Autonomous Database Dedicated, customers get their own Exadata infrastructure in the Oracle Cloud and on-premise.
+With Autonomous AI Database Dedicated, customers get their own Exadata infrastructure in the Oracle Cloud and on-premise.
 The customers administrator simply specifies the size, region and availability domain where they want their dedicated Exadata infrastructure provisioned.
 They also get to determine the update or patching schedule if they wish.
-Oracle automatically manages all patching activity but with Autonomous Database Dedicated service, customers have the option to customize the patching schedule.
+Oracle automatically manages all patching activity but with Autonomous AI Database Dedicated service, customers have the option to customize the patching schedule.

 ## ADB Dedicated Architecture
-Autonomous Databases on dedicated Exadata infrastructure have a four-level database architecture model that makes use of Oracle multitenant database architecture.
+Autonomous AI Databases on dedicated Exadata infrastructure have a four-level database architecture model that makes use of Oracle multitenant database architecture.
 You must create the dedicated Exadata infrastructure resources in the following order:

 1. Exadata Infrastructure
 2. Autonomous VM Cluster
 3. Autonomous Container Database
-4. Autonomous Database
+4. Autonomous AI Database

 ### Autonomous Exadata Infrastructure
 This is a hardware rack which includes compute nodes and storage servers, tied together by a high-speed, low-latency InfiniBand network and intelligent Exadata software.

-**Customer's have a choice to deploy their Exadata Infrastructure in any OCI region or on-premise if they chose to run  Autonomous databases in their data center.**
+**Customer's have a choice to deploy their Exadata Infrastructure in any OCI region or on-premise if they chose to run  Autonomous AI Databases in their data center.**

 ### Autonomous VM Cluster
 An Autonomous VM Cluster is a set of symmetrical Virtual Machines across all Compute nodes.
 Autonomous Container and Database run all the VMs across all nodes enabling high availability.
 It consumes all the resources of the underlying Exadata Infrastructure.